-Executives received a fixed salary, which is paid in 12 equal monthly instalments on the 15th day of every month.
+Executives receive a fixed salary, which is paid in 12 equal monthly instalments on the 15th day of every month.

 Executives may receive a discretionary bonus in addition to their fixed salary.
-Whether and to what extent bonus payments are made is decided and set each year by the business owners and the individual business unit heads.
-Any negative contributions to the business results by an individual staff member are factored in when setting the bonus.
+Whether and to what extent any bonus payment occurs shall be determined and established annually by the business owners and the individual business unit head.
+Any negative contributions to the business results by an employee are factored in when setting the bonus.